 Let’s look at five lesser-known bakeries where you can get a mind-blowing sugar rush experience.

 This little gem in the Pearl District makes the most amazing beignets.
-Nola Doughnuts also do regular donuts, but if you’re going to go with fried dough, then order up the powdered sugar topped humble beignet.
+Nola Doughnuts also does regular donuts, but if you’re going to go with fried dough, then order up the powdered sugar-topped humble beignet.

 And yes, they do have two locations.
 The other is in Lake Oswego.
 We just had to mention them because they provide a colorful option that Portlanders need to taste.